MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 Here are some common problems seen when installing the Azure CLI on Windows.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

+### PATH variable not set

+Close and reopen any active terminal window.
+This should fix the problem.

 ### Proxy blocks connection

 If you can't download the MSI installer because your proxy is blocking the connection, make sure that